-Few figures in baseball history have accomplished as much as Frank Robinson, who passed away on Thursday at the age of 83.
+Few figures in baseball history have accomplished as much as Frank Robinson.
 A feared slugger, a World Series champion, a pioneer for minority managers and an ambassador for the game, Robinson had an impact that can be felt in all corners of the sport.

-Robinson was an offensive force across three decades, finishing with 586 career home runs before transitioning to the bench and later to Major League Baseball's front offices.
+Robinson -- born on Aug.
+31, 1935 -- was an offensive force across three decades, finishing with 586 career home runs before transitioning to the bench and later to Major League Baseball's front offices.
 He became one of baseball's most respected personalities along the way, revered for the passion and intensity he brought to everything he did.

 A powerful rookie season (1956)

 Robinson was also a skilled high school basketball player in Oakland, sharing a court with NBA legend Bill Russell and fellow Major Leaguers Curt Flood and Vada Pinson before breaking into the National League as a 20-year-old with Cincinnati in 1956.
 All Robinson did was hit 38 home runs, tying Wally Berger's rookie record, while hitting .290 and leading the Senior Circuit with 122 runs scored.
 He finished seventh in NL MVP Award voting and was a unanimous pick for the NL Rookie of the Year Award.